Smacking is not okay

 As a parent, you are responsible for your child's safety and well-being.
 You often need a break from those responsibilities so you need a babysitter you can trust babysitting your child.
 Right?
 Unfortunately, not all parents appear to take such precautions.

 Cases, where parents have left their children without any proper care, is all too frequent.
 Under the law, parents and caregivers are responsible for supervising or arranging suitable supervision for children at all times up to the age of 14.
-Section 10B of the Summary Offences Act 1981 states: "Leaving child without reasonable supervision and care - Every person is liable to a fine not exceeding $1000 who, being a parent or guardian or a person for the time being having the care of a child under the age of 14 years, leaves that child, without making reasonable provision for the supervision and care of the child, for a time that is unreasonable or under conditions that are unreasonable having regard to all the circumstances."
+Section 10B of the Summary Offences Act 1981 states you cannot leave a child alone without reasonable supervision and care, for a time that is unreasonable or under conditions that are unreasonable.

 It does not mean literally that you must not leave a child aged under 14 alone.
 It might not be "unreasonable" to leave a child who is, say, aged 13, mature and trustworthy, and where a neighbour is advised that you are out, and in a case where you will not be gone for long.
 The Police take cases seriously; where children are left for long periods of time - having to cook meals, look after small children and generally fend for themselves.